0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Heist/Heist.md

 ![hazard-authenticated](hazard-authenticated.jpg)

-we gained a little information about the host:
+we gain some information about the host:
 1. name: SupportDesk
 2. OS: Windows 10.0 Build 17763 x64
 3. Domain: SupportDesk